Java

 where src/main/webapp

-is the directory which contains .jsp
+is the directory that contains .jsp

 or Thymeleaf's .html